FabiMe/capital-quiz/README.md

 - Feedback Display
 - Final Score Display

-# Surface Plane
+# <center>Surface Plane</center>

-In the surface plane, we focus on the visual and interactive aspects of the application.
+In the surface plane, I focus on the visual and interactive aspects of the application.

 ## Visual Design